AlgoMaster Logo

 Intuition

-The most direct approach: compare every pair of meetings and check if they overlap.
-Two meetings [s1, e1] and [s2, e2] overlap if one starts before the other ends and vice versa.
-Formally, they overlap if s1 < e2 and s2 < e1.
+Compare every pair of meetings and check whether they overlap.
+Two meetings [s1, e1] and [s2, e2] overlap when each starts before the other ends, which is the condition s1 < e2 and s2 < e1.
+If any pair satisfies it, a person cannot attend both, so the answer is false.

 Algorithm